Julio Rodríguez: Popularity and personality

-Rodríguez adopted his "JRod" nickname in honor of former Mariner Alex Rodriguez.
+Rodríguez adopted his "J-Rod" nickname in honor of former Mariner Alex Rodriguez.

 Rodríguez began studying English at the insistence of his mother and began posting text and videos in English with his hashtag and nickname "#JRodShow" while he was in the minor leagues.
 He began conducting interviews with reporters in English, rather than his native Spanish, in 2018.
 In February 2021, then-Mariners president Kevin Mather spoke to a Seattle-area Rotary club and, among his negative comments about Mariners players, said Rodríguez's English was "not tremendous."
 Rodríguez responded on Twitter, in English, with a meme stating he took Mather's comments personally.
 Mather resigned the next day.

 Rodríguez was featured on the packaging and advertising of Topps baseball cards in 2023.

 In 2023, the Mariners started a fan section for Rodríguez, called the "J-Rod Squad," in three sections behind him in center field.

 Rodríguez appeared in a Mariners television commercial with Ichiro Suzuki in 2024.
 The two outfielders became throwing partners in 2020, when Suzuki, also a Rookie of the Year winner, was a Mariners special assistant and more than twice Rodríguez's age.

-Fox Sports produced a documentary on Rodríguez, called "Welcome to the J-Rod Show," which first aired on FS1 on July 16, 2024, following the 2024 MLB All-Star Game.
+Fox Sports produced a documentary on Rodríguez, called "Welcome to the J-Rod Show," which first aired on FS1 on July 16, 2024, following the MLB All-Star Game.

 Personal life

 Rodríguez says he's motivated by anime.
 In his childhood, he would run home from school to watch Naruto.
-As a rookie, Rodríguez wore a chain featuring title character Naruto Uzumaki on the reverse as a reminder to never give up and "always see the bright side of things."
+As a rookie, he wore a chain featuring title character Naruto Uzumaki on the reverse as a reminder to never give up and, "always see the bright side of things."

 Rodríguez began dating Canadian professional soccer player and fellow 2020 Olympic medalist Jordyn Huitema in September 2022.
 On May 1, 2025, burglars stole almost $200,000 of belongings from their home on Mercer Island.
 Rodríguez was traveling with the Mariners during the home invasion.
 Huitema, home at the time, barricaded herself in a bathroom during the incident.
+The two have since split, unfollowing each other on social media and removing their posts that feature each other.

 In January 2023, Rodríguez donated an ambulance to his hometown of Loma de Cabrera, which until then did not have an ambulance.
 He also gave baseball equipment and toys to the children in his hometown.
 Rodríguez created a personal foundation, the No Limits Foundation, in 2024, which organized a toy drive for children in Loma de Cabrera and the Seattle area in late 2024.